-'myki' or 'myki card' has the same meaning as 'myki' in regulation 5 of the Transport (Ticketing) Regulations 2006.
+'myki' or 'myki card' has the same meaning as 'myki' in regulation 5 of the Transport (Compliance and Miscellaneous) (Ticketing) Regulations 2017.

-- 'myki' means a ticket that is a smartcard capable of: - (a) recording the details of travel in a passenger vehicle or entry to a designated area for which payment has been made; and

-- (b) when money has been paid into an account associated with the smartcard: - (i) recording the value of that money; and - (ii) transferring information to other electronic devices so as to effect modifications to that value to reflect payment for travel in a passenger vehicle or entry to a designated area; and
+- 'myki' means a ticket that is a smartcard, as defined in section 208 of the Act, capable of - (a) recording a myki product or myki money; and - (b) in respect of myki money - (i) recording the value of that myki money; and - (ii) transferring information to other electronic devices so as to effect modifications to that value to reflect payment for travel in a passenger vehicle or entry to a compulsory ticket area; and - (iii) recording that value as so modified.

-- (iii) recording that value as so modified. - 'myki check' means a machine which enables a customer to view the contents of their myki, including myki Money balance, myki Pass, transactions and travel history. - 'myki machine' means a vending machine which sells Full Fare mykis and permits the topping up of any myki with myki Money or a myki Pass. - 'myki Money' means the dollar amount paid to PTV and recorded as value on a myki. - 'myki Money balance' means the dollar amount recorded as value on a myki at any given time and includes a negative amount. - 'myki Pass' means a pre-purchased product. - 'myki reader' means an electronic device capable of - - (a) transferring information from and to a myki and recording that information; and - (b) modifying the myki Money balance on a myki - when the myki is touched on or touched off using the device.
+'myki check' means a machine which enables a customer to view the contents of their myki, including myki Money balance, myki Pass, transactions and travel history.

+'myki machine' means a vending machine which sells Full Fare myki cards and permits the topping up of any myki with myki Money or a myki Pass.

+'myki Money' means a dollar amount paid to PTV and recorded as value on a myki.

+'myki Money balance' means the dollar amount recorded as value on a myki at any given time and includes a negative amount.

+'myki Pass' means a pre-purchased product.

+'myki reader' means an electronic device capable of -

+- (a) transferring information from and to a myki and recording that information; and - (b) modifying the myki Money balance on a myki - when the myki is touched on or touched off using the device.

-- 'myki retailer' means the place of business of a retail agent equipped to sell and top up mykis. - 'night coach network service' means a V/Line coach service, operated as part of the Night Network trial described in Chapter 4, that starts from Southern Cross railway station coach terminal and stops at railway stations to and including Waurn Ponds, Bendigo, Wendouree or Traralgon.
+'myki retailer' means the place of business of a retail agent equipped to sell and top up myki cards. 'night coach network service' means a V/Line coach service, operated as part of the Night Network described in Chapter 4, that starts from Southern Cross railway station coach terminal and stops at railway stations to and including Waurn Ponds, Bendigo, Wendouree or Traralgon.